Jacob-Westergren/Jacob-Westergren.github.io/index.md

 # <a href="https://kth.diva-portal.org/smash/record.jsf?aq2=%5B%5B%5D%5D&c=3&af=%5B%5D&searchType=SIMPLE&sortOrder2=title_sort_asc&query=quantum+support+vector+machine&language=en&pid=diva2%3A1779801&aq=%5B%5B%5D%5D&sf=all&aqe=%5B%5D&sortOrder=author_sort_asc&onlyFullText=false&noOfRows=50&dswid=-2225" target="_blank">Quantum Support Vector Machine</a>

 <p>
-  For my Bachelor thesis, I compared the performance of quantum and classical kernels for Support Vector Machines (SVM) in binary classification tasks.
+  In my Bachelor thesis, I compared the performance of quantum and classical kernels for Support Vector Machines (SVM) in binary classification tasks.
   Using the Qiskit library for all simulations of quantum computations, we found that the quantum kernel significantly outperformed the classical Radial Basis Function (RBF) kernel on our training data, suggesting that quantum kernels could be a valuable asset for machine learning.
 </p>